EvieLabs/Evie/README.md

 # Evie

-Evie is a swiss army knife of a bot for Discord.
+Evie is a feature-rich, easy to use Discord bot built to deliver the best experience of a bot on Discord!